 4. Process genius, Lizzie, to streamline our internal systems so that they can support the great team and the overall experience our customers (our tenants) have with us.

-5. Cherie, as another Finance-skilled member of the team, to support Bernard with the sheer volume of Finance work required to run the business effectively!
+5. Riza, as another Finance-skilled member of the team, to support Bernard with the sheer volume of Finance work required to run the business effectively!

 These five brilliant people joined myself, Dave, Lucinda & Chris in the Tomes Homes quest to build great property businesses!
 For Dave and I it has been wonderful to have the support, collaboration and combined-genius of this team.
 It means Dave is really able to focus on his strengths which is Analysis & DETAIL, ensuring the business continues to grow sustainably.

 From the beginnings in 2013/14 of me doing everything, I am now firmly in charge of just the business strategy.
 Leading the growth of the business, making sure we are a super-strong team, and raising the profile of the business so that we can ensure we are on the right path to achieving our Vision.

 To achieve our Vision of Making Renting Better than owning, we are continuing to take on more projects in Kent, with both existing and new investment partners.
 We know there are many challenges ahead of us to make the Vision a reality, but with the right team, systems, service focus and values we know we will get there.